 Arc’teryx added to their Alpha line of alpine & rock climbing packs with the Alpha AR.
 This new pack comes in 20L and 35L versions with a larger, 55L version in the works.
 This article will focus on the smaller of the two sizes, the 20L multi-pitch pack.
 We will be working on a review of the 35L pack this summer though so stay tuned. … Continue reading Review: Arc’teryx Alpha AR 20 Pack

 The 2019 Outdoor Retailer Snow Show was a hit.
 Black Sheep spent 3 days on the ground running from booth to booth checking out all the new invitations that the public should be able to get their hands on within the next year!
-It was hard and took a lot of thought, but here is what really stood out to us and is taking Black … Continue reading OR Snow Show 2019 – Awards!
+It was hard and took a lot of thought, but here is what really stood out to us and is taking Black … Continue reading Winter OR 2019 – Awards!

 PROTON FL HOODY Arcteryx recently released the Proton FL, a soft-shell hoody that moves with you, sweats with you and packs away when you don’t need it.
 It uses a Fortius Air 20 fabric which gives it light air permeability and has good breathability from the Octa Loft, the 100% polyester breathable insulation.
 This good looking hoody will make a great addition to a mountain … Continue reading Review: Arc’teryx Proton FL

 In this article we’ll take a detailed look at a few backcountry first aid kits from Adventure Medical Kits.
 Adventure Medial Kits has a long line-up of first aid kits for a range of applications that have proven to be a great starting point for both my personal and professional backcountry use.
 However, it can be a bit tough to choose a specific kit as … Continue reading What’s in your Backcountry First Aid Kit?